01 : Do the states have a role in the decision to send U.S. troops overseas?

-States’ rights are grounded in the United States Constitution under the 10th Amendment.
-The 10th Amendment states that “the powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
+Under our system of federalism, the role of states is grounded in the Tenth Amendment to the U.S. Constitution.
+It affirms that “the powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”
+It was the intent of the Founding Fathers that the states could and should weigh in on significant matters of policy.

-Yes.
-Legislation to prevent the deployment of National Guard units to combat operations unless Congress formally declares war has been introduced in the West Virginia House of Delegates each of the last five years by Del.
-Pat McGeehan, R-Hancock.
-In early 2019, a motion to bring the legislation from committee to the House floor for final action received a bipartisan majority vote in favor.
-However, the Speaker of the House refused to bring the legislation up for a final vote, and it died when the Legislature adjourned late last year.
+In 2019, a motion to bring the legislation from committee to the House floor for final action received bipartisan majority support.
+However, the Speaker of the House refused to bring the bill up for a final vote, and it died when the Legislature adjourned later that year.

-04 : Is such a move allowed, and can a state ignore the demands of the pentagon and the federal Government?
+05 : Has the Supreme Court ruled that a state can ignore the demands of the Pentagon and the federal government?

 In 1990, the U.S. Supreme Court ruled that “Congress may authorize members of the National Guard of the United States to be ordered to active federal duty for purposes of training outside the United States without either the consent of a State Governor or the declaration of a national emergency.”